typst/typst/docs/guides/tables.md

 the table is wrapped in a call to the `rotate` function with the `reflow` argument being `true`.
 This will make the table rotate 90 degrees counterclockwise.
 The reflow argument is needed so that the table's rotation affects the layout.
-If it was omitted, Typst would layout the page as if the table was not rotated.
+If it was omitted, Typst would lay out the page as if the table was not rotated.

 The example also shows how to produce many columns of the same size: After the initial `{1fr}` column, we spread an array with five `{auto}` items that we create by multiplying an array with one `{auto}` item by five.

-The second example shows how to rotate the whole page so the table stays
+The second example shows how to rotate the whole page, so the table stays
 upright:

 ```example